Nazaninf24/Agency-React/README.md

 #### THPNEXT
 ##### How to Install

-> Download the Project and open it into your terminal or Clone it
+> Download the Project or Clone then open it on your terminal :

 >$ npm install